Hybrid Search

 Relevance

-The search relevance score from the retrieval path (vector similarity, keyword match, or graph proximity).
+The search relevance score, taken as the maximum across the retrieval paths that surfaced the memory (vector cosine similarity, keyword match, or graph tag match).

 Configuring Weights